blog

 Other elements to consider when evaluating the exploitability data is the local context, the externality of the systems/apps, the age of the vulnerabilities and more.

-Number of vendors (right) with the number of mentions of CISA KEV) and on the right the number of CVE with High Exploitability values.
+The image below represents the number of vendors (right) with the number of mentions in the KEV) and the number of CVEs with High Exploitability values on the right.
 The numbers on the Risght display the total number of high exploitable rates CVE per vendor.

 This tool provides more information on the probability of exploitation and the potential impact of a vulnerability.
 It considers factors such as the prevalence of the vulnerability across the organization, the ease of exploitability, and the potential impact of a breach.
-Using the EPSS system in combination with the CISA KEV program provides a more comprehensive view of application security vulnerabilities and allows organizations to make informed decisions about where to focus their resources.
+Using the EPSS system in combination with the CISA program provides a more comprehensive view of application security vulnerabilities.
+It allows organizations to make informed decisions about where to focus their resources.

 VendorSoftwareCVE IDs